sherryw94/travel-reopening/public/data/written/CN_domestic.md

 - Until at least September 18, 2020, all non-Hong Kong residents arriving by air from any location other than mainland China, Macau, and Taiwan will be denied entry.
 Non-Hong Kong residents arriving from mainland China, Macau, or Taiwan will be denied entry if they have been to any overseas countries and regions in the past two weeks.
 - Until at least July 7, 2020, Hong Kong residents and non-Hong Kong residents arriving from mainland China, Macau, or Taiwan with no travel to any overseas countries and regions in the past two weeks will be subject to a 14-day compulsory quarantine.
 - Incoming travelers who have been in or transited through high-risk areas in the last 14 days must show proof of a negative COVID-19 test before boarding flights into Hong Kong.
-- The wearing of masks is now [mandatory](https://edition.cnn.com/world/live-news/coronavirus-pandemic-07-14-20-intl/h_b6e2f8fa0be9f094793f021fbb8cf864) on all public transportation.
+- The wearing of masks is now [mandatory until August 6, 2020](https://www.garda.com/crisis24/news-alerts/362401/hong-kong-authorities-extend-mandatory-wearing-of-face-masks-until-august-6-update-35).
 - Public gatherings are capped at four people.
 - Customers cannot sit in groups larger than four at restaurants.
 - Dine-in services must stop between 6pm to 5am (GMT+8) everyday.